pymodbus-dev/pymodbus/README.rst

    pip install -e .

+   pre-commit --install

 This installs pymodbus in your virtual environment with pointers directly to the pymodbus directory, so any change you make is immediately available as if installed.
+It will also install `pre-commit` git hooks.

 Either method will install all the required dependencies (at their appropriate versions) for your current python distribution.